Have you heard? NIQ and GfK are now one website. Learn more

-Spanish households increased their spending on consumer goods by 4.6% in the first quarter of 2024.
+Spanish households increased their spending on consumer goods by 5.1% in the second quarter of 2024

-• Consumer spending on FMCG, technology and durable goods in Spain reached 35 billion euros during the first quarter of 2024.
+• Sales in fast-moving consumer goods (FMCG), home technologies, and durable goods in Spain surpassed 36 billion euros during the second quarter of 2024.

 Antonio de Santos, Retailer Vertical Director of NIQ in Spain